 To treat other causes of hair loss, you can use medicines your doctor can prescribe, or over-the-counter treatments.
 They help clear up the scalp conditions mentioned above that stunt hair follicles and hair growth.
 They also control the itching (which leads to the scratching that causes breakage of the hair shaft).
 These products include:

-- triamcinolone is used as a topical application or by scalp injections.
+- Doctor-prescribed steroid medicines, such as triamcinolone is used as a topical application or by scalp injections.
 Steroids decrease inflammation and scarring.

 - Oral or topical antifungal prescription-strength agents, including shampoos, such as ketaconozole (Nizoral), which is also available as a 2% over-the-counter (OTC) shampoo in a lower concentration.